 Financing Payments: $7,000 per year

 We’re getting $5,000 in passive income each year from this house!
 That’s one huge step closer to financial freedom.

 Why did we get the financing that we did?
 Look again at the numbers.
 Look carefully.
 How much money did we pay out-of-pocket for this investment?

 Zero.
 Zip.
 Zilch.
 Nada.

 Without spending a dime of our own money, we set up a deal in which we receive about $5,000 in passive income per year.
 That’s AFTER paying a property manager to do the actual work, plus setting aside a “rainy day” fund for long-term maintenance and repairs.

 In other words, we borrowed at 7 percent and used the money to snag an investment that pays 12 percent.
 This practice is called “arbitrage,” which might be my favorite word in the English language. ☺

 “Why get interest-only financing?”

 “What are you doing with that money?

 First we’ll buy a few more rental units.
 Then we’ll start paying down the loans.
 In other words, we’re reinvesting the profits back into the business.

 “Why not borrow from a bank?”

 “Are you worried that you’re over-leveraged?”

 Nope.
-We use cash frequently, and we have decent equity.
+We use cash frequently, and we have kick-ass equity.
 We bought House #2 in cash.
 We paid for repairs on House #1, Unit B with cash.
 Relative to many real estate investors, we’re quite conservative.

 “You allot $1,554 for paying a property manager.
 Why not manage it yourself?”

 “Then why do you include a ‘management’ line-item?”

-That’s active income I pay myself for the time I spend managing the property.
-It’s different than the passive income I earn from the investment.
+The management fee is active income I pay myself for the time I spend managing the property.
+It’s a radically different beast than the passive income I earn from the investment.